Braid group symmetries of Grassmannian cluster algebras: Introduction

-This work overlaps with the extended abstract \cite{FPSAC}, but the results are expanded.
-Thanks to Andrew Nietzke and Pavel Tumarkin for comments, to Pavlo Pylyavskyy for pointing me towards the Grassmann-Cayley algebra, to Kontstanze Rietsch and Dylan Thurston for pointing me towards the braid group, and to Ian Le for many ideas and conversations.
-I started writing the SAGE program with David Speyer during SAGE days 64.5, and I thank him and the organizers.
+The early stages of this work appeared in the extended abstract \cite{FPSAC}.
+Thanks to: Andrew Nietzke, Pavel Tumarkin, Pavlo Pylyavskyy for suggesting the Grassmann-Cayley algebra, Kontstanze Rietsch for suggesting the braid group, Dylan Thurston for suggesting the correct construction when $k$ does not divide $n$, and Ian Le for many ideas and conversations.
+The SAGE program was begun with David Speyer during SAGE days 64.5, and I thank him and the organizers.
 Most of all, I thank my Ph.D. advisor Sergey Fomin for his wisdom and encouragement, and for suggesting this line of inquiry.